 The simple fact is that (except for certain tax-exempt contributions and Roth balance withdrawals), any withdrawal taken from a qualified plan will be subject to federal income taxes, and perhaps state and local taxes too.
-TSP withdrawal mistakes can be concerning, not to mention the 10% early withdrawal penalty you could pay for unqualified withdrawals before separation from federal service, or before you have reached a certain age.
+TSP withdrawal mistakes can be concerning, not to mention the 10% early withdrawal penalty you could pay for withdrawals before separation from federal service, or before you have reached a certain age.

 Avoid TSP Withdrawal Mistakes and Tax Strategies

 If you have reached age 70½ or above, you may have mandatory distributions from your Thrift Savings Plan or IRA.
 These Required Minimum Distributions (RMDs) are traditionally taxable as ordinary income.
 It may be possible to reduce the hit by taking only the RMD amount and leaving the rest within your IRA to continue to grow but you should talk with your CPA about how specifically this may impact you.